PCLLAB/starter-task/Fall_2024/README.md

 Save the correct answer for each math problem presented on each trial individually (instead of as a list).

 Present the "alternate" word in place of the target during the study task if the response that was typed into the text box is the same as the target.
+(See an example here: https://github.com/PCLLAB/pretesting-perceptual)